-Within the Flood Relief Scheme study area, whilst Parts 1 and 2 of the Justification Test for Development Plans have been passed, but the CFRAM Study outputs indicate possible flood depths up to 2m and therefore Part 3 cannot be passed at present.
-Until a Flood Relief Scheme to the 1.0% AEP event standard is complete, any development in Flood Zone A is not permitted and development in Flood Zone B should be limited to Minor Development, as defined in Section 5.2.1 4.3.4.
+Whilst Parts 1 and 2 of the Justification Test for Development Plans have been passed, the CFRAM outputs indicate possible flood depths up to 2m and therefore Part 3 cannot be passed at present.
+Until a Flood Relief Scheme to the 1.0% AEP event standard is complete, any development in Flood Zone A is not permitted and development in Flood Zone B should be limited to Minor Development, as defined in Section 4.3.1.
 Care should also be taken to ensure minor developments will not have a negative impact on the CFRAM's POR outline scheme, or the FRS as the design progresses.
-Upon completion of a Flood Relief Scheme to the 1.0% AEP event standard, proposals for all development will be considered subject to a Site Specific Flood Risk Assessment satisfying the requirements of Section 5.4 of this SFRA.
+Upon completion of a Flood Relief Scheme to the 1.0% AEP event standard, proposals for all development will be considered subject to a Site Specific Flood Risk Assessment satisfying the requirements of Section 4 of this SFRA.

-6.2.11 Loughlinstown River
+5.2.4 Loughlinstowns River

-The Loughlinstown River, shown in Figure 6-4 5-4 passes through areas zoned for various vulnerabilities, including high amenity, rural amenity and agricultural development and existing residential development.
+The Loughlinstown River, shown in Figure 5-4, passes through areas zoned for various vulnerabilities, including high amenity, rural amenity and agricultural development and existing residential development.